 This course is designed to lay the foundation for an individualized lifetime wellness program.
 It involves a combination of cognitive and exercise components.
-Fall, Spring, Summer.
+Fall, Spring, Summer, Online (summer only).

 KNES 1102 (1-1-0) Badminton

 A course in beginning level badminton skills and techniques, rules, scoring, singles and doubles, strategy, and etiquette.
 Spring.